PhotonTJ/NeuralFoxP2/README.md

 **Language Steering via Sparse Autoencoder Interventions — Multi-Language Pipeline**

 Neural FOXP2 identifies and manipulates language-specific neurons inside Large Language Models using Sparse Autoencoders.
 This repository supports **Hindi** and **Spanish** pipelines, selectable at runtime.
+(To keep the presentation concise, this repository includes analysis for only two languages.
+The approach, however, is readily extensible to additional languages, as noted in the paper.)
 ---

 ## Project Structure